Customer at the Heart

 In our experience, Leadership is the most important quadrant while Culture is the most challenging.
-And yet, here’s the strange thing: the ‘Soft Side’ is often overlooked and almost always under-resourced.
+And yet, here’s the strange thing: in most CX programmes the ‘Soft Side’ is often overlooked and almost always under-resourced.

 We have a different approach at Deep-Insight.
 We spend a lot more time with leadership teams and sales or account teams BEFORE we think about asking our customer’s clients for their views.
 If you want to run a customer survey in a hurry – “I need to get the results back by the end of the month…” – we’re probably not the organisation for you.

-At Deep-Insight, the first 8 to 10 weeks of our process are critical and have to be done properly.
+At Deep-Insight, the first 14-16 weeks of our process are critical and must be done properly.
 If you don’t invest the time up-front, your CX programme will not deliver the results that Management and the Board expect from it.
 More than likely, it will end in failure.
 It’s as simple as that.

 Insights to Action

 The final phase is where the rubber hits the road.
 The online survey is complete.
 We have gathered some key insights from the feedback.
 Now it’s time to assemble the sales and account teams again.
 This time the focus is on their role in ‘Closing the Loop’ with the client.
 This is arguably the most critical part of the entire process.
 The account manager – sometimes with a member of the senior leadership team – must meet the client to discuss the feedback from all individuals in that client’s organisation.